ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

     from ansys.dpf import core as dpf
     data_sources = dpf.DataSources()

-With PyDPF-Core, the server can be started using:
+With PyDPF-Core, you can also explicitly start a DPF Server using:

 .. code::